dotnet/arcade/Documentation/ServiceKPIs.md

 ## Mission

-Contribute to the successful release of .NET Core 3.0 by improving developer productivity through efficient build/test iterations
+Contribute to the successful release of .NET Core 3.0 by improving developer productivity through efficient build/test iterations.

 ## New Service Guidelines